 16. Respond to Comments

 Not all social media promotion tactics are proactive in nature.
 You can also accomplish a lot just by responding to comments coming your way.
 Whenever you post on social media, be on the lookout for comments, questions, observations, and other attempts by followers to catch your attention.
-A lot of these types of comments can be banal (such as asking for information that is clearly highlighted on your profile page), but replying to them will earn you a lot of community goodwill.
+A lot of these types of comments can be banal (such as asking for information that is clearly highlighted on your profile page), but replying to them will earn you a lot of community goodwill which could be integral to e-commerce fulfillment.
 The point is to show your followers that you care, and not necessarily to have a riveting conversation.

 17. Handle Criticism with Grace

 Practically all communities have a darker, less inviting side to them, and social networks are no exception.
 There are many social media users that find satisfaction in criticizing, down-voting, arguing with, and outright trolling other users.
 Such individuals also make it difficult to tell when something is legitimate customer complaints or criticism.
 In order to be successful at social media promotion, you need to know how to handle these individuals with grace.
 The best way to do this is to acknowledge what the user is saying.
 Provide a measured answer, and never fall into the trap of engaging in a flame-war.

 18. Host Contests and Giveaways